mondaugen/856_for_zellersasn/doc/manual.md

 ### MIDI clock

 The 856 can be synchronized to external hardware by sending it a MIDI clock.
 To see if this is active, hold down the UNI switch.
 If the first LED is lit up it means the 856 is using internal scheduling, if the second LED is lit up, it means it is listening for a MIDI clock to control its scheduling.
 To toggle between the two modes click the PLAY footswitch while holding down the UNI switch.
 You should see the LED change to indicate what mode has been set.
 Note that in MIDI clock mode no playback will happen if no clock is being sent!
 The 856 expects 24 MIDI clock messages per quarter note, which is compatible with most hardware.
+A quarter note is the amount of time between two flashings of the BEAT light on the 856.

 ### MIDI Through

 All the MIDI messages entering the unit via the MIDI in port are passed through to the MIDI through port.

-## The expression pedal
+## The expression pedal (only on BOARD_V2 or higher)

 It's easy to use an expression pedal with the 856.
 Simply plug one into the 1/4 inch jack closest to the DC jack.
 Then to choose what knob to control with the